MohanGsk/ApplicationInsights-Home/Samples/AzureCloudServices/AIEnabledAzureEmailService/MvcWebRole/README.md

 ﻿##ApplicationInsights: Web role

+**NOTE:** The purpose of this sample is to illustrate how an existing cloud service can be instrumented to report AI telemetry.
+Please see the [original code sample](https://code.msdn.microsoft.com/windowsapps/Windows-Azure-Multi-Tier-eadceb36) or [Azure documentation](http://azure.microsoft.com/en-us/services/cloud-services/) for information on cloud services in general.

 This sample web role is instrumented with the [Application Insights for Web] (http://www.nuget.org/packages/Microsoft.ApplicationInsights.Web) nuget and reports the following telemetry:

 * **Request**